Government intimidates Mixe communities with soldiers over Interoceanic Train project

 The federal government has promoted the Interoceanic Corridor as a development project for southeastern Mexico.
 However, Indigenous communities report that their land is being expropriated without fair compensation or respect for their rights.

-The expropriation of private property from Indigenous people and the destruction of their environment put the cultural and economic survival of these communities at risk.
+The expropriation of Indigenous people's private property and the destruction of their environment put the cultural and economic survival of these communities at risk.
 The "4T," which promised to protect Indigenous people, is now displacing them to complete a megaproject.

-This demonstrates the contradiction between the official discourse and the actions of the government regarding the supposed rights of Indigenous peoples that Morena claims to defend.
+This demonstrates the contradiction between the official discourse and the government's actions regarding the supposed rights of Indigenous peoples that Morena claims to defend.

 More posts: